LangInteger/spring-boot-test/docs/swagger-test.md

-# Spring Boot Swagger Demo
+# Swagger Test

-This code in package `com.example.demo.swagger` tests a bug in swagger version 3.0.0
+This code in package `com.example.demo.swagger` tests a bug in swagger version 3.0.0 which is introduced by [this SO thread](https://stackoverflow.com/questions/68244639/i-have-custom-annotation-dto-that-transform-body-from-dto-to-entity-however-swa/68250896#68250896)

 ## Comparison